shauryasawai/JEE_PREDICTIONS/README.md

 ## Limitations

-- Predictions are based on historical data and may not reflect current year trends
+- Predictions are based on historical data and may not reflect current-year trends
 - Rank range is limited to 1-500,000
-- Requires stable internet connection for initial model download
+- Requires a stable internet connection for initial model download
 - Model accuracy depends on training data quality and completeness

 ## Contributing